EuroBasket Women 2023: Venues

-The tournament was planned to be played in four venues in four cities.
+The tournament was initially planned to be played at four venues in four cities.
 Three venues would have been used for Slovenia and one for Israel.
 The preliminary matches were scheduled to be held in Tel Aviv, Celje and Koper.
 The final round will be played in the Slovenian capital Ljubljana.
 In June 2022, it was announced that Ljubljana will host all games played in Slovenia.